SpecLad/ONIRecorder/README.txt

 ./openni-fetch.sh
 ./openni-build.sh

+You will also need to download the lastest version of Apache Commons Compress <http://commons.apache.org/compress/> and put the jar (commons-compress-x.y.z.jar) into the libs directory.

 After that, run the following in this directory (<pcl> means the full path to the PCL sources):

 export NDK_MODULE_PATH=<pcl>/3rdparty/android/ndk-modules